 - Taking your temperature at a different time than usual.

 - Using the thermometer on another part of your body.

-You can do a graph so that the result is more visible.
+You can make a graph so that the result is more visible.

-Before ovulation, your basal temperature tends to vary between 36.5 and 36.7 degrees celsius.
-Because of hormonal changes, your temperature can increase from 0.3 to 0.5 degrees celsius in the two or three days prior to ovulation.
-The increase stays until the end of your cycle when your next period starts.
+Before ovulation, your basal temperature tends to vary between 97°F (36.1°C) to 99°F (37.2°C).
+Because of hormonal changes, your temperature may increase from 0.5 to 1 degrees Fahrenheit in the two or three days prior to ovulation.
+The increase remains until the end of your cycle when your next period starts.

-You should do this graph for at least two months before being sure about your fertile days.
+You should do this graph for at least two months in order to be sure about your fertile days.